 This set of financial policies was developed to ensure that the city's financial resources are managed in a responsible manner and that decisions are made in a disciplined way.
-Unless otherwise stated, these policies are reviewed and updated as needed, and the city is in compliance with these policies.

 For purposes of this document, the term "expenditure" includes expenses as well as inter-fund transfers and encumbrances.
 "Revenues" include the proceeds of any and all taxes or other sources of funds received by the city, but do not include balances in funds at the beginning of the year.